-Signs that you may have damage from Michigan Potholes
+Signs that you may have damage

 While the damage caused to a car by a pothole may be covered under the collision portion of your Michigan auto insurance policy, there are some things to remember.
 If the damage is to the tire only, it might not be covered.
 Damage to the vehicle is subject to the collision deductible.

 For more on Claim Prevention and information on Where to make a Michigan Pothole Claim click the highlighted link.